 To plant your tree, choose a sunny spot that's protected from wind.
 Make sure your tree will also have plenty of head room, as fully grown apricot trees reach heights of 20 to 30 feet.
 In cooler climates, planting near a south-facing wall is ideal.
 Make sure your soil drains well before you plant.
-Apricot trees don't tolerate wet feet, so amend your soil with sand or peat moss if it's heavy.
+Apricot trees don't tolerate wet feet (soggy roots), so amend your soil with sand or peat moss if it's heavy.

 Place the apricot tree into the hole so that it sits at the same depth it did in the original container.
-If your tree was wrapped in burlap, look for the line on the truck where the plant was in soil previously and plant it to that depth.
+If your tree was wrapped in burlap, look for the line on the trunk where the plant was in soil previously and plant it to that depth.

 In What Zone Do Apricots Grow Best?

 Like many fruit trees, apricot trees need a period of winter dormancy to grow well and set fruit.
 For apricots, this means 600 to 900 hours per year in temperatures between 32 and 45 degrees Fahrenheit.
 As a result of this need, apricots grow best in USDA plant hardiness zones 5 through 8, although gardeners in some areas of zones 9 and 10 may also be able to grow them successfully.

 Ideally, apricots like fairly cold winters where late freezes are unusual.
 Warm summers are also appreciated, but temperatures above 100 degrees Fahrenheit are not.
 A summer low in humidity with little rainfall is perfect.